WEC-Sim/WEC-Sim/docs/most/overview.rst

 Overview
 ========

-MOST (Matlab for Offshore Simulation Tool), is a simulation tool operating in WEC-Sim environment for simulating floating offshore wind turbines, hybrid wind-wave energy converters, platform with multiple turbines, etc.
+MOST (Matlab for Offshore Simulation Tool), is a simulation tool operating in the WEC-Sim environment for simulating floating offshore wind turbines, hybrid wind-wave energy converters, platforms with multiple turbines, etc.
-MOST builds on WEC-Sim in MATLAB/Simulink to add a ``windClass`` and a ``windTurbineClass`` objects that can define a given turbine and weather conditions.
+MOST builds on WEC-Sim in MATLAB/Simulink to add ``windClass`` and ``windTurbineClass`` objects that can define a given turbine and weather conditions.
 Currently, MOST supports single-tower, three-bladed, horizontal-axis wind turbines controlled by Baseline or ROSCO controllers and providing geometric and inertial data as input.